 Ministry of Earth Science has launched two mobile apps

-- ‘India Quake’ for dissemination of earthquake parameters
+- ‘India Quake’ for the dissemination of earthquake parameters

-- ‘Sagar Vani’ to disseminate ocean information and alerts to the user community in timely manner.
+- ‘Sagar Vani’ to disseminate ocean information and alerts to the user community in a timely manner.

 The role of technology in disaster management and socio-economic development